-If you favor sarcastic greeting cards on the subject of romance, and aloof lyrics about love affairs “too hot not to cool down,” here are some shows that serve up the subject of love on Cupid’s big day with an appropriate grain of salt.
+If you favor sarcastic greeting cards on the subject of romance, reading the Best enemies to lovers books and aloof lyrics about love affairs “too hot not to cool down,” here are some shows that serve up the subject of love on Cupid’s big day with an appropriate grain of salt.

 “La voix humaine” (The Human Voice) by Chicago Opera Theater, Valentine’s Day at the Harris, starring soprano Patricia Racette: This 1958 opera by Francis Poulenc is a virtuoso one-character tour de force about a frantic, despondent woman.
 We know little about her, not even her name, except that she is disoriented and distraught, glued to her clunky dial telephone with its long cord, desperate to hear the voice of a man whose affair with her is at its very end.
 He calls, but other voices intrude on the party line.
 We never hear anything but her half of the conversation.
 Gradually we pick up the details, drip by acid drip.